xdissent/node-watch/README.md

 `maxSymLevel`: The max number of following symbolic links, in order to prevent circular links (defaults to **1**).

+`minInterval`: The minimum amount of time to wait for multiple file system events.
+If another event arrives within this time period, the interval is reset.
+If no more events occur after `minInterval`, the listeners are notified of all changes that have occurred (defaults to **200**).

+`maxInterval`: The maximum amount of time to wait before listeners are notified of changes.
+If a number of events occur in succession, resetting the `minInterval` indefinitely, the listeners will be notified after `maxInterval` even if the file system continues sending events (defaults to **1000**).

 ```js
 watch('somedir', { recursive: false, followSymLinks: true }, function(filename) {